What is Notes and Thoughts?

 Summarize your thoughts and discussion points in advance.

-Take notes of what you thought while reading, then compile them into a blog post later.
+Take notes while reading or watching, then compile them into a blog post later.

-Record your mood that day and your reading environment as well.
+Record your mood that day and your viewing or listening environment as well.

 Tips for Using Notes

-- Record impressive quotes Writing down memorable lines or passages as they are brings back the emotions when you read them later.
+- Record impressive quotes and dialogue Writing down memorable lines or passages as they are brings back the emotions when you revisit them later.

-- Write down questions and analyses Recording questions you felt while reading and your own analyses will be helpful for book clubs or re-reading.
+- Write down questions and analyses Recording questions you felt while reading or watching, and your own analyses, will be helpful for book clubs, watch parties, or revisiting.

-- Record your reading environment Recording details like "read at a cafe" or "on a rainy day" makes memories more vivid when you look back.
+- Record where and how you experienced it Details like "read at a cafe," "watched at the cinema," or "listened on a rainy day" make memories more vivid when you look back.

-- Note related books Making notes of other works by the same author or related book titles can be helpful when choosing what to read next.
+- Note related works Making notes of other works by the same creator or related books, movies, and music can be helpful when choosing what to enjoy next.

 Supported Formatting